secretstartups/handbook/customer-success/tam/renewals/index.html.md

 ## TAM Prioritization

 On the Gainsight Attributes section, the TAM can set the priority level per customer with levels 1-5, with 1 being the highest.
-Reasons include:
+Definitions include:

+1. High Touch: TAM-led onboarding, regular cadence calls, full TAM-led customer lifecycle
+2. Medium Touch: TAM-led onboarding, quarterly check-ins, renewal touch point
+3. Digital Touch: No direct TAM involvement, onboarding and enablement driven by email-led digital journey

+Why do we use a prioritization system?

 * Use in SALSATAM meetings to ensure team alignment
 * If everything is important, than nothing is important.
 TAMs and Managers have visibility into how much attention a particular client should or is receiving, and provide a talking point to discuss when/if things change